 Choosing new flooring for your Ottawa home

-May 30, 2017How to choose the right floor for your Ottawa home
+How to choose the right floor for your Ottawa home

 February 18, 2022More and more customers are seeking out environmentally friendly and conscionably-sourced materials for every aspect of their home, including the flooring that they will walk across every single day.
 Gone are the days of bland and boring materials that used to be the hallmark of eco-friendly home design solutions.
 Manufacturers have stepped up their game to provide top-notch design options for those who don’t want to sacrifice style for sustainability.
-We have put together a guide to these flooring options to help you find the right solution for your eco-friendly lifestyle.
-Some of these options might even surprise you and become a new favorite.
+We have put together a guide to these flooring solutions to help you find the right solution for your eco-friendly lifestyle.
+Some of these options might even surprise you and become a new favourite.

 Like wood, cork can be stylized with various paints and stains to suit any style preference.
 Its incredible durability makes cork an ideal option for any part of the house.
 You can expect it to withstand the volume of your family for the next ten to thirty years to come.
+Proper floor care and maintenance will help your cork floors reach their full lifespan.

 This wood-like option is increasingly gaining in popularity.
 Bamboo is actually a form of grass that shares many characteristics with hardwood.
-Durability, ease of maintenance and ease of installation are some of the commonalities between the two materials.
+Durability, ease of maintenance, and ease of installation are some of the commonalities between the two materials.
 This sustainable flooring option is made of natural vegetation that takes three to five years to reach full maturity.
 This is significantly less time than the twenty or more years necessary for the growth of trees for traditional hardwood flooring.

 Glass Tiling

 If you’re a recycling enthusiast and want to make sure that your flooring comes from a conscionable and ethical source, glass tiles have likely come across your mind.
 Wine and beer bottles that have been shipped to the recycling plant are converted into stunning glass tiles.
 The non-absorptive surface won’t create mildew or mold in the presence of moisture, doesn’t stain and is very easy to clean.
 Glass comes in a limitless supply of colors, patterns, and finishes that can fit any design scheme in your home.
 Unlike tiles made of ceramic, glass tiles reflect light and therefore add more light that some rooms just need to look their best.
+Visit our Ottawa tiles selection to explore glass and ceramic tile options for your home.

 Concrete